csc301-winter-2019/resources/d2/iteration-plan.md

  * If applicable, specify any naming conventions or standards you decide to adopt.
  * Describe your overall deployment process from writing code to viewing a live applicatioon
  * What deployment tool(s) are you using and why
- * Don't forget to **explain why** you chose this workflow or particular aspecets of it!
+ * Don't forget to **explain why** you chose this workflow or particular aspects of it!